ibm-cloud-docs/schematics/security-compliance/sc-bp-objects.md

 - Check whether you want to [delete the Workspace](/docs/schematics?topic=schematics-sch-delete-wks) and [destroy](/docs/schematics?topic=schematics-sch-destroy-wks) the associated cloud resources, or both.
 This job cannot be undone.
 If you remove the workspace and keep the cloud resources, you need to manage the resources with the resource list or CLI.
 - Do not use one workspace to manage an entire staging or production environment.
 When you deploy all your {{site.data.keyword.cloud_notm}} resources into a single workspace, it can become difficult for various teams to coordinate updates and manage access for these resources.

-### How can you ensure that the sensitive data used by the Terraform automation, do not leak in the logs or outputs?
+### How can you ensure that the sensitive data used by the Terraform automation do not leak in the logs or outputs?
 {: #bp-security-leak-log}

 You need to set the variable or output parameter as sensitive to make sure that the data is not leaked in the logs or outputs.